santisq/PSCompression/docs/en-US/PSCompression.md

 ## Description

-PSCompression is a PowerShell Module aimed to provide Zip and Gzip utilities for compression, expansion and management as well as to solve a few issues with Zip compression existing in _built-in PowerShell_.
+PSCompression is a PowerShell Module that provides Zip and Gzip utilities for compression, expansion and management.
+It also solves a few issues with Zip compression existing in _built-in PowerShell_.

 ## PSCompression Cmdlets